rtwindsurfing/rtwindsurfing.github.io/index.md

 and what to look for.
 You will also learn loads in the process.

 ### Cost
+At present it's a free service but if we do help you find equipment then a Little something will be very gratefully received :)
-At present some sort of minimum donation would be gratefully received so get on board now and start receiving some windsurfing love.
+Get on board now
+and start receiving some windsurfing love?

 ### Contact